dynamsoft-docs/mobile-document-scanner-docs-js/codegallery/usecase/index.md

 - [Detect boundaries on the existing images]({{ site.codegallery }}usecases/detect-boundaries-on-existing-images.html)

-    This sample demonstrates the use case that supports detect the boundaries on the existing images which are from local directory/album.
+    This sample demonstrates the use case that supports detecting the boundaries on the existing images from the local directory/album.

     [Check out it online](https://dynamsoft.github.io/mobile-web-capture/samples/detect-boundaries-on-existing-images/)